edan-ais/Portal/DATABASE_SETUP.md

 After completing these steps:

 1. Refresh your application
-2. Check the browser console - you should no longer see RLS errors
+2. Check the browser console - you should see "[Labels] Labels bucket found and ready"
+3. You should NOT see any "Storage bucket setup failed" errors
-3. Try uploading a file to test the setup
+4. Try uploading a file to test the setup

 ## Supabase Dashboard URLs